 Doing chakra meditation helps you recognise the health of these energy centres.
 Tune in and you can notice the colour of each individual chakra, how it feels and (potentially) the physical symptoms related to it.

 Root Chakra (Muladhara)

-What happens when this chakra is imbalanced: An imbalanced Root Chakra can cause you to feel anxious or insecure, even when you have no reason.
-You may also suffer from lower back pain, hip pain, or conditions of your reproductive organs.
+An imbalanced root chakra can cause you to feel anxious or insecure, even without reason.
+You may also suffer from lower back pain, hip pain, or reproductive issues.

 Solar Plexus Chakra (Manipura)

-This chakra represents your self-confidence and acceptance of self.
-It is located in your upper abdomen.
-When you feel nervous or ashamed, this chakra may become blocked.
+Your YELLOW solar plexus chakra is your abdominal chakra.
+It represents your confidence and self-worth.
+When you feel nervous or ashamed, this chakra may be blocked.